puppetlabs/puppet-instruqt-tracks/pe-301-lab-3-1-introducing-data-types-and-class-parameters/02-wrapup-and-feedback/assignment.md

  - Added a common setting for all nodes running Apache HTTP Server to use the same docroot via common.yaml and Hiera.
  - Deployed your code to production.

+Want to try it out in your own environment?
+Visit the companion [Job Aid](https://puppet-kmo.gitbook.io/job-aids/pe301-develop-and-maintain-labs/introducing-data-types-and-class-parameters).

 Want to learn more about Puppet?
 Check out these resources:
 - [Puppet Compass](https://learn.puppet.com/)
 - [Puppet Community Slack](https://slack.puppet.com/)